fredec96/Financial_Planner/README.md

-# Financial Planner Using API's and stochastic pricing models
+# Financial Planner Using API's and Stochastic Pricing Models

 This project creates two financial analysis tools by using a single Jupyter notebook: